 - is available to support disability sector organisations with the development of their complaints policy

-- actively manages the relationship between the Disability Services Commission and external complaint mechanisms and supports referrals to external complaint mechanisms
+- actively manages the relationship between the Department and external complaint mechanisms and supports referrals to external complaint mechanisms

 - develops, maintains and ensures access to appropriate publications (for example, brochures) to support consumer and staff awareness of complaints rights, options and procedures